errbotio/errbot/docs/user_guide/configuration/xmpp.rst

 then set `CHATROOM_PRESENCE` with a list of MUCs to join.
 For example: `CHATROOM_PRESENCE = ('err@conference.server.tld',)`

+*Note: don't omit the comma under any circumstance!*

 You can configure the username errbot should use in chatrooms by setting `CHATROOM_FN`.